AdobeDocs/experience-manager-65.en/help/forms/using/create-form-data-models.md

 Do the following to add or update data sources to an existing form data model.

-1. Go to **[!UICONTROL Forms > Data Integrations]**, select the form data model in which you want to add or update data sources, and tap **[!UICONTROL Properties]**.
+1. Go to **[!UICONTROL Forms > Data Integrations]**, select the form data model in which you want to add or update data sources, and select **[!UICONTROL Properties]**.
 1. In the form data model properties, go to the **[!UICONTROL Update Source]** tab.

    In the Update Source tab:

-    * Tap the browse icon in the **[!UICONTROL Context-Aware Configuration]** field and select a configuration node where cloud configuration for the data source you want to add resides.
-If you do not select a node, cloud configurations residing only in the `global` node are listed when you tap **[!UICONTROL Add Sources]**.
+    * Select the browse icon in the **[!UICONTROL Context-Aware Configuration]** field and select a configuration node where cloud configuration for the data source you want to add resides.
+If you do not select a node, cloud configurations residing only in the `global` node are listed when you select **[!UICONTROL Add Sources]**.

-    * To add a new data source, tap **[!UICONTROL Add Sources]** and select the data sources to add to the form data model.
+    * To add a new data source, select **[!UICONTROL Add Sources]** and select the data sources to add to the form data model.
 All data sources configured in `global` and the selected configuration node, if any, are displayed.

-    * To replace an existing data source with another data source of the same type, tap the **[!UICONTROL Edit]** icon for the data source and select from the list of available data sources.
+    * To replace an existing data source with another data source of the same type, select the **[!UICONTROL Edit]** icon for the data source and select from the list of available data sources.
-    * To delete an existing data source, tap the **[!UICONTROL Delete]** icon for the data source.
+    * To delete an existing data source, select the **[!UICONTROL Delete]** icon for the data source.
 The Delete icon is disabled if a data model object in the data source is added in the form data model.

    ![fdm-properties](assets/fdm-properties.png)

-1. Tap **[!UICONTROL Save & Close]** to save the updates.
+1. Select **[!UICONTROL Save & Close]** to save the updates.

 >[!NOTE]
 >